KaplanAlex/blog/content/posts/meaningful-logs/structured-log-primer.md

 date = '2025-06-20T14:44:40-07:00'
 draft = false
-title = 'Structured Log Primer' series = ["Meaningful Logs"] tags = ["logging", "development"] weight = 2
+title = 'Structured Log Primer' description = "Background and best practices for structured logging." series = ["Meaningful Logs"] tags = ["logging", "development"] weight = 2
 +++
-Background and best practices for structured logging.
+_Part 2 of 5 in the series [Meaningful Logs]({{< ref "/series/meaningful-logs" >}})_

 # Context
 Structured logging is the practice of attaching key value pairs to event logs for the purpose of simplifying log search and consumption.
-For more motivating details see the first article in the series Useful Logs.
+For more motivating details see the first article in the series [Useful Logs]({{< ref "useful-logs">}}).

 # Anatomy